mminchev/botbuilder-wit/README.md

 `npm install --save botbuilder-wit`

 ## Usage
 This package does **not** work with Wit.ai's *Story* feature.
-This is by design.
-That doesn't mean you can't use it entirely, just not in combination with the IntentDialog that uses the WitRecognizer.
+It was designed to be used in conjunction with the IntentDialog class.
 ```
 const { IntentDialog } = require('botbuilder');
 const WitRecognizer = require('botbuilder-wit');